jbonsak/coursera-getdata-015-course-project/CodeBook.md

 67. fBodyBodyGyroJerkMag-mean()
 68. fBodyBodyGyroJerkMag-std()

-Note: t and f prefixed features 3:68 are from the time and frequency domain respectively, and their values are normalized numbers within the -1 to +1 range.
+*Note: t and f prefixed features 3:68 are from the time and frequency domain respectively, and their values are normalized numbers within the -1 to +1 range.
+They are all averages (means) of their measurements per subject and activity.